binary-manu/binary-is-better/_drafts/pw_lifecycle.md

     wheel:x:10:root,manu
     […]

-Every line define a single group and is composed of the following 4
+Every line defines a single group and is composed of the following 4
 field:

 1. the _group name_;